Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 The Secret to the Most Tender Loaf

-DYI buttermilk: If you forgot to buy buttermilk, you can make your own at home!
-All you need is whole milk and vinegar.
-Here’s how: For every 1 cup of whole milk, mix in 1 tablespoon vinegar.
+DIY buttermilk: For every 1 cup of whole milk, mix in 1 tablespoon vinegar.
 Stir and let it sit for about 5 minutes until thickened and curdled.

 Ingredient Notes

-The full list of ingredient quantities can be found in the recipe card down below, but I wanted to share a ingredient notes I took while testing this recipe:
+The full list of ingredient quantities can be found in the recipe card down below, but I wanted to share a ingredient notes I took while testing this recipe here.

 - All-purpose flour: Spooned and leveled for accurate measurements.